Updated: Nov 4, 2021

 With concerns surrounding Covid-19, personal trainers are having to adapt to restrictions, fears and, ultimately, a new way of working.
-This has led to many personal trainers taking their business online and delivering their sessions via video call or other methods.
+This has led to many personal trainers taking their business online and delivering their sessions via video calls or other methods.

 Many personal trainers still provide their services in person with the option to train online if necessary - I belong to this category (find out more) - so the question of "which is better?" arises.
 Below I look at the unique benefits of both these methods of exercising to help give you a better idea of which option to choose.